Vanishing theorems for linearly obstructed divisors: Non-effective divisors on blown-up projective space

-where $E_{I(n-1)}$ is the pull-back in $X^n_{(n-1)}$ of the hyperplane of $\PP^n$ passing through the $n$ points parametrized by $I(n-1)$, see \eqref {exc of hyperplane}.
+where $E_{I(n-1)}$ is the strict transform in $X^n_{(n-1)}$ of the hyperplane of $\PP^n$ passing through the $n$ points parametrised by $I(n-1)$, see Remark \ref{permutohedron}.
 One can verify that the coefficients of the hyperplane class $H$ and the coefficient of the exceptional divisors $E_{I(\rho)}$ in the expression for $D_{(n-1)}$ are respectively

 This concludes the proof. \end{proof}